 Our consultants took the existing tables and queries and developed an ontology that aligned with the business questions.
 Ontologies define people, places, and things, and how they are related to one another, so they are better aligned with the way that people ask questions about their data.
 We then mapped the relational tables (and their associated queries) to the ontology.
 This mapping is called a virtual graph and is supported in a number of graph database tools.

 Once the knowledge graph is complete, we plan to provide a simple search interface and a chatbot so that business users can ask critical questions and get back answers in the form of charts, graphs, and reports.
 This new approach will simplify the data model and give the business access the information they need to make decisions.

 Knowledge graphs are most often thought of as tools that work with search and unstructured content.
 We are finding that they are excellent tools for controlling data and empowering people in complex data environments as well.

 Interested in learning more about how your organization can use knowledge graphs to tame your data problem?
-Email us at email@example.com to learn more about these powerful tools.
+Read more or email us at firstname.lastname@example.org to learn more about these powerful tools.